You try to make math fun for your homeschooled kids.

 Practice is what makes mental math quick and fun, but practice can be boring.

 I learned that keeping kids actively engaged means different things with different kids.
-When my kids were practicing double digit addition/subtraction with regrouping I tried a couple of different approaches.
+When my kids were practicing double-digit addition/subtraction with regrouping I tried a couple of different approaches.

 I discovered that my daughter, who is a ball of energy ready to explode, loved it when I wrote a problem on an index card and held it over her head.
 She would jump and jump with her hands extended over her head trying to grab the index card.
-When she finally caught it, she would figure out the answer, sometimes while walking around the room, other times sitting on the floor.
+When she finally caught it, she would figure out the answer, sometimes while walking around the room, other times hopping on one foot.
 And then we would repeat it with the next index card.
 It was a joy to see her jumping up and down with all her might, a big grin on her face, squealing with delight, “It’s SO MUCH FUN!!!
 I LOVE IT!”

-A few weeks after we were done with this topic and had moved on to something else, I offered my daughter the chance to read together from her favorite book The Last Dogs (link).
+A few weeks after we were done with this topic and had moved on to something else, I offered my daughter the chance to read together from her favorite book The Last Dogs.
 Even though she is a good reader, being read to is something she adores.
 “No,” she said that time thoughtfully, ‘I would rather we did that jumping thing again.”
 “What jumping thing?”
 I wondered because I already forgot all about it.
 “You remember!
 You held the flashcards with problems really high, and I jumped and grabbed it.
 Then I solved the problem really fast and jumped again.”
 We have since made Jumping for Flashcards a regular part of our school!

 Pirates of the Caribbean Math

 When I was younger I enjoyed doing cryptograms for fun.
-In cryptograms, each letter is representing a different letter and the only clue known is that a single letter is probably going to be I or A, and that a three letter word is very much likely to be “THE.”
+In cryptograms, each letter is representing a different letter and the only clue known is that a single letter is probably going to be I or A, and that a three-letter word is very much likely to be “THE.”
 So I adopted a similar idea only bringing math as the main skill needed to solve the problems.

 I could have made an ink-saving, black-and-white version of it like Star Wars Math, but this time I decided to go all out and make it beautiful.
 When I use resources that are pleasing to the eye the happiness I feel has a rippling effect on everything and everybody around me.